Employment Law Guide

-The Department of Labor may also bring suit for back pay and an equal amount in liquidated damages, and it may obtain injunctions to restrain persons from violating the Act.
+The Department of Labor may also bring suit for back pay and it may obtain injunctions to restrain persons from violating the Act.

-The Act also prohibits the shipment of goods in interstate commerce that were produced in violation of the minimum wage, overtime pay, child labor, or special minimum wage provisions.
+The Act also prohibits the shipment of goods in interstate commerce that were produced in violation of the minimum wage, overtime pay, child labor, or subminimum wage provisions of the FLSA.

 Relation to State, Local, and Other Federal Laws

-Some state constitutions or minimum wage statutes may not permit the payment of special minimum wages that are less than the state minimum wage to workers with disabilities.
-The issuance of a certificate under the provisions of FLSA Section 14(c) for payment of special minimum wages does not excuse noncompliance with any such state law establishing higher minimum wage standards.
-The WHD recommends that employers contact their appropriate state authorities for guidance on this matter.
+The issuance of a certificate under the provisions of FLSA Section 14(c) for payment of subminimum wages does not excuse noncompliance with any other Federal or state law or municipal ordinance establishing higher minimum wage standards.

 Compliance Assistance Available